Doris Fitton

-Biography

 Early life

-Fitton was born in Santa Ana, Manila, Philippines, to English-born broker Walter Albert and Janet Frazer (née Cameron) Fitton.
-Her father died when she was young and in 1902, aged five, she relocated to Australia settling in Victoria with her mother and elder sister, Ethel.
-She was educated at Loreto Convent, Ballarat and took acting classes with Gregan McMahon.
+Fitton was born in Santa Ana, Manila, Philippines, to English-born accountant and broker Walter Albert and Janet Frazer (née Cameron) Fitton.
+Her father died when she was young and in 1902, aged five, she relocated to Melbourne, Australia, with her mother and elder sister, Ethel Janet Cameron Fitton (1896–1978).
+Doris was educated at Loreto Convent, Ballarat and took acting classes at the Melbourne Repertory Company under director Gregan McMahon.
 Fitton had her first acting role in Melbourne with J. C. Williamson in 1915.